 - This lecture has introduced the course.

 - It has also talked about:

 - Basics of computer programming languages.

-- Described some of the context in which this course will be placed, that of real world computing.
+- Described some of the context in which this course will be placed, that of robotics.

-- We will come back to the real world computing aspects later.
+- We will come back to the robotics aspects later.